Travel SEOs face a constant problem: rankings aren’t dramatically changing, but traffic continues to decrease YoY.

-Specifically, Google Flights and Google Hotels – which have become their own recognizable brands over the years.
+Specifically, Google Flights and Google Hotels – which have become their own recognizable brands over the years with pack results integrated directly into the Google search results, almost always at the top.

 This has been going on for quite some time – Google Flights was launched in September 2011 – so what can be done?